The best independent guide to Tavira

 The following section will detail each of these days and provide links to further information.

-The suggestion for the second day is a relaxing day on the beach, and the finest beach close to Tavira is the Praia de Tavira.
-The beach is blessed with soft golden sands, calm sea waters and a beautiful natural setting of sand dunes.
-This beautiful beach is situated at the eastern end of the Ilha do Tavira, a sandbar island with a 10km unbroken sandy coastline.
+The suggestion for the second day is for a relaxing day on one of Tavira's beautiful beaches.
+The finest beach close to Tavira is the Praia de Tavira, and is blessed with soft golden sands, calm sea waters and a pristine natural setting.
+This wonderful beach is situated at the eastern end of the Ilha do Tavira, a sandbar island with a 10km unbroken sandy coastline.

 The Ilha do Tavira is separate from the mainland by the waterways and mudflats of the Parque Natural da Ria Formosa, and is connected to Tavira by a regular ferry service.